Qahtaniyah bombings: Details

-The bombings occurred at around 7:20 pm on August 14, 2007, when four co-ordinated suicide bomb attacks detonated in the Yazidi towns of Qahtaniyah and Jazeera (Siba Sheikh Khidir), near Mosul, Nineveh Governorate, northern Iraq.
+The bombings occurred at around 7:20 pm on 14 August 2007, when four co-ordinated suicide bomb attacks detonated in the Yazidi towns of Qahtaniyah and Jazeera (Siba Sheikh Khidir), near Mosul, Nineveh Governorate, northern Iraq.
 They targeted the Yazidis, a religious minority in Iraq, using a fuel tanker and three cars.
 An Iraqi Interior Ministry spokesman said that two tons of explosives were used in the blasts, which crumbled buildings, trapping entire families beneath mud bricks and other wreckage as entire neighborhoods were flattened.
 Rescuers dug underneath the destroyed buildings by hand to search for remaining survivors.

 "Hospitals here are running out of medicine.
 The pharmacies are empty.
 We need food, medicine and water otherwise there will be an even greater catastrophe," said Abdul-Rahim al-Shammari, mayor of the Al-Ba'aj District, which includes the devastated villages.

 There were 796 people killed and at least 1,562 more wounded.
+And around 1,000 homes destroyed.
+The two villages were almost entirely destroyed.
+According to a rescue worker, Qassim Khalaf, Eighty per cent of the village was destroyed or damaged.

 Responsibility

-No group claimed responsibility for the attack.
 Iraq's President, Jalal Talabani, accused Iraqi Sunni insurgents of the bombings, pointing at the history of Sunni violence against Yazidis.
 They were reported to have distributed leaflets denouncing Yazidis as "anti-Islamic".
 Although the attacks carry al-Qaeda's signature of multiple simultaneous attacks, it is unclear why they would refrain from claiming responsibility for such a successful operation.
 "We're looking at Al-Qaeda as the prime suspect," said Lieutenant Colonel Christopher Garver, a United States military spokesman.
+Al-Qaeda claimed responsibility for the attack.

-On September 3, 2007, the U.S. military reportedly killed the suspected mastermind of the bombings, Abu Muhammad al-Afri.
+On 3 September 2007, the U.S. military reportedly killed the suspected mastermind of the bombings, Abu Muhammad al-Afri.

+Aftermath

+The same two villages were among the first Yazidi villages targeted by the Islamic State in the Yazidi genocide of 2014.